nf-core/website/markdown/events/2021/bytesize-1-nf-core-into.md

 Thanks very much Phil and thanks everyone for listening.
 We have a question in the chat.
 Vidya wants to know whether there will be any talks on how to run <b>nf-core</b> on a grid system, like running on Slurm.

 Phil:
 Yeah I mean that is quite a specific question.
 Not so much nf-core, but that is more of a Nextflow issue we are going to talk about.
-One of the first talks will be about how to set up core configs.
+One of the first talks will be about how to set up <b>nf-core</b> configs.
 So we have a few different ways to bring in Nextflow configuration into the <b>nf-core</b> pipelines and to make that easy for you.

 We have plenty of people using <b>nf-core</b> pipelines on Slurm, myself included and so that would be a good place to start.
 There is a talk coming up about that and also head over to Slack, we have a channel called configs which is designed for questions like this.